anhnguyendepocen/pylearn-doc/README.md

 Structure
 ---------

-Courses are avalaible in two formats:
+Courses are avalaible in three formats:

-1. python files in the [python](https://github.com/duchesnay/pylearn-doc/tree/master/python) directory
+1. Python files in the [python](https://github.com/duchesnay/pylearn-doc/tree/master/python) directory.

-2. ipython notebooks files in the  in the [notebooks](https://github.com/duchesnay/pylearn-doc/tree/master/notebooks) directory.
+2. Ipython notebooks files in the  in the [notebooks](https://github.com/duchesnay/pylearn-doc/tree/master/notebooks) directory.

+3. ReStructuredText files in the [rst](https://github.com/duchesnay/pylearn-doc/tree/master/rst) directory.

-All notebooks and python files are converted into `rst` format and then assembled together.
+All notebooks and python files are converted into `rst` format and then assembled together using sphinx.